scriptclump/open_source_question_answers/wordpress.md

 	•	Own data- no unwanted advert on your website
 	•	Flexibility and Easy publishing option

-=> What are the rules that you have to follow for WordPress plugin development?
+**What are the rules that you have to follow for WordPress plugin development?**

 •	Create a unique name
 	•	Create the plugin’s folder
 	•	Create a sub-folder for PHP files,  translations and assets
 	•	Create the main plug-in file and fill in header information